 - Thumbnail—This image is visible when a site is posted to social media.

-- Select Add additional details to add a Description—A snippet is visible when a site is posted to social media.
+- Add additional details—Update the description.
+The description is visible when a site is posted to social media.

 - Location—Select a location setting for the site and draw one or more features if needed.